grinnell-cs/datavis-intro/README.md

 Why are you taking this course?
 > To gain exposure to front-end web based languages like JS, HTML & CSS
-> To explore the use of data in technology
+> Uzo - To explore the use of data in technology

 What are your concerns about this course?
 > JS seems to be a lot to learn given its diverse libraries
-> My experience with front-end web languages like JS is limited, and may be a problem at first.
+> Uzo - My experience with front-end web languages like JS is limited, and may be a problem at first.

 What topic in this course are you most excited to cover?
 > Making interactive contents on the web
-> Visualizing trends.
+> Uzo - Visualizing trends.

 Do you have any questions for me?
 > None
-> No
+> Uzo - No

 ## About this course
 You can work together to submit one set of answers to these questions where appropriate.
 Refer to the [course syllabus](http://www.cs.grinnell.edu/~curtsinger/teaching/2017S/CSC395/syllabus/) for course policies.